 The Swift-Daley House

-Located on Route 6 next to the Eastham Post Office.
+Located at 2375 Route 6 next to the Eastham Post Office.
 Built in 1741 by Joshua Knowles, its bowed roof is typical of early houses built by ship’s carpenters.
 The wide board floors, deep kitchen fireplace and narrow stairways are other features of 18th century houses.
 The entire house is furnished with articles ranging from Colonial to Victorian, reflecting the long period when the house was home to many generations.

 In 1859 the house was occupied by Nathaniel Swift, who with his brother Gustavus of North Eastham, soon moved to Chicago and founded the Swift meat packing empire.